Scroll is a scrolling textfile reader. You can scroll upwards and

 Pressing Escape will leave.

-RETURN a prompt appears telling you the name of the default printer
+press RETURN a prompt appears telling you the name of the printout

 command.
 You can change this here by deleting it and typing in another

-comand.
-The recommended default command *lp comand is created with the
+recommended command *lp comand is created with the MakeLP program.

 Scroll will take command line arguments when run as a *command or passed

-on exit.
-If the name starts with a *, then it is called as a *Command,
+If the <name> starts with a *, then it is called as a *Command,

 So, for instance, to call Scroll from another program, you could use the

-This would run Scroll and display the file name$, and on exit would return
+This would run Scroll and display the file name$, and CHAIN the

 Scroll consists of the following files: